 Refined white sugar is basically another supplement created in a laboratory and manufactured in a factory.
 As we discussed in our cholesterol article sugar is tasty, addictive and extremely unhealthy.
 It’s found in everything from low fat dairy, hawker centre drinks and sauces, local favourites such as mee siam and bak kwa, cereals, processed foods and of course cakes, cookies and desserts.
 Sugar consumption directly increases blood pressure9 and indirectly causes an increase in blood pressure due to weight gain10.
 In this study11 they actually prove that refined sugar consumption in the form of fructose actually increases blood pressure more than refined table salt.

 Genetically we are wired to seek out and crave sugary foods so quitting sugar is incredibly difficult.
-A Holistic Lifestyle Coach can work with you to identify all the hidden sources of sugar in your diet, provide alternative suggestions that are easy to implement, balance your hormones and blood sugar levels to decrease the cravings that lead you to want to consume excess sugar and generally support you to make better choices for your heath and your family.
+A Nutrition and Lifestyle Coach can work with you to identify all the hidden sources of sugar in your diet, provide alternative suggestions that are easy to implement, balance your hormones and blood sugar levels to decrease the cravings that lead you to want to consume excess sugar and generally support you to make better choices for your heath and your family.

 Refined white flour